lemaoliu/lemaoliu.github.io/lat.md

 - Mengzhou Xia (undergraduate student at Fudan, 04/2018 - 08/2018; now phd student at Princeton)
 - Yu Liu (ph.d student at HIT, 04/2018 - 11/2018)
 - Lianhui Qin (graduate student at SHJT, 07/2017 - 09/2017; now phd student at UW)
-- Chunpeng Ma (phd student at HIT, 10/2015 - 03/2016)
-- Kehai Chen (phd student at HIT, 10/2017 - 03/2017; now researcher at NICT)
 - Conghui Zhu (Tencent Rhino-Bird visiting prof. from HIT, 06/2019 - 01/2020)

-## Opening Positions

-We have some intern positions available at NLP center, Tencent AI Lab.
-If you have any interests, welcome to drop me an email.